SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 ![v1](https://raw.github.com/slodge/MvvmCross/v3/v3Tutorial/Pictures/TipCalc_Touch_Sim.png)

-This seems to work perfectly, although you may notice that when you tap on the SubTotal and start editing the text, then there is no way later to close the keyboard.
+This seems to work perfectly, although you may notice that when you tap on the `SubTotal` property and start entering text, then there is no way later to close the keyboard.

-To work around this, you can add a gesture recognizer to the ViewDidLoad:
+To work around this, you can add a gesture recognizer to the `ViewDidLoad` method:

 	View.AddGestureRecognizer(new UITapGestureRecognizer(() => {
 		this.SubTotalTextField.ResignFirstResponder();